-To be successful you will have a minimum skill level equivalent to the achievement of HNC, A-Level, NVQ3 with proven work experience acquired in relevant technical support roles.
-In addition, you will have experience in at least one of the following: psychology, human factors and ergonomics, statistical data analysis.
+To be successful you will have a minimum skill level equivalent to the achievement of HNC, A-level, NVQ3 with proven work experience acquired in relevant technical support roles and job-related training.
+In addition, you will have experience in at least one of the following: psychology, human factors and ergonomics and or statistical data analysis.
 You should also have the ability to work effectively within a research team.

 Equality, diversity and Inclusion is central to the ethos in the School of Engineering.
-We particularly encourage women, Black, Asian and minority ethnic (BAME), LGBT and disabled applicants to apply for this position.
-The University holds an Athena SWAN silver award in recognition of its’ continued commitment to improving equality for women in science and engineering.
-We will give due consideration to applicants that wish to work flexibly including part-time and due consideration will be given to applicants who have taken a career break.
-The University has a generous maternity policy* and has on-site childcare facilities.
+In recognition of our continued commitment to improving equality for women in science we were awarded an Athena SWAN bronze in 2013 and 2016.
+We give full consideration to applicants that wish to work flexibly including part-time and due consideration will be given to applicants who have taken a career break.
+The University has a generous maternity policy*, onsite childcare facilities

 You should submit your completed online application form at https://jobs.soton.ac.uk.
 The application deadline will be midnight on the closing date stated above.
-If you need any assistance, please call Charlene Tyson (Recruitment Team) on +44 (0) 23 8059 2750 or email firstname.lastname@example.org.
-Please quote reference 1379921DA on all correspondence.
+If you need any assistance, please call Jane Sturgeon (HR Recruitment Team) on +44 (0) 23 8059 4043 or email firstname.lastname@example.org Please quote reference 1648221DA on all correspondence.